Guardians vs. Red Sox Player Props Betting Odds

 Devers Stats

-- Devers has collected 24 hits with seven doubles, nine home runs and nine walks.
-He has driven in 24 runs.
+- Devers has 26 hits with seven doubles, 10 home runs, nine walks and 27 RBI.

 Devers Recent Games